Lymphoedema Q & A

 Who is at risk of BCRL?

 Almost everyone receiving treatment for breast cancer has some degree of risk.
 Key risk factors include surgery, lymph node removal, radiotherapy and chemotherapy (taxanes).
 The more lymph nodes removed or damaged, the higher the risk.
 You might hear things like, axillary clearance or axillary dissection.
-After procedures like this, all or most of the lymph nodes may be removed, which is like taking out all the drain pipes from your shower.
-The water’s not going to drain without a little help!
+After procedures like this, all or most of the lymph nodes may be removed, which is like removing the drainpipes from your shower.
+The water isn’t going to drain without a little help!
 (Introducing…lymphoedema risk-reduction-education and treatment!
 More on that later.)